- Get to know our Editor, Eddie as we call it.

-- Learning about the Ibis console.
+- Learn about the Ibis console.

 The Ibis console

-|The status window shows the general health of the adapters in the Ibis.
-Red, green and orange coloring give the user an intuitive grasp of where the attention should go.
-An Ibis usually has some built in adapters, for example those that manage interaction with the database.
-Adapters are ordered into tab-groups.
-For the purposes of this course, you have an own tab, in this case the user should look under the Ibis9 tab.
-In the example on the right you see a possible error message.
-For a discussion of those look at our troubleshooting page.|
+|The Adapter Status tab shows the general health of the adapters in the Ibis.
+Red, green and orange give the user an intuitive grasp of what needs our attention.
+An Ibis usually has some built in adapters, for example to manage interaction with a database.
+Adapters are ordered in tab-groups.
+For the purposes of this course, you have an own tab.
+In this case the user should look under the Ibis9 tab.
+In the example on the right you see an error message.
+For more information about possible errors look at the troubleshooting page.|

-|In Ibis4Education you could need the scheduler.
-It is a functionality that does things that have to be done on a regular basis.
+|The Scheduler is a functionality that does things that have to be done on a regular basis.
 You could think of cleaning up the database.
 These tasks run automatically.
 In our Ibis there’s a running task “CheckReload”, that reloads the Ibis when its configuration has changed.
 This happens every minute, so it could happen that you’ve uploaded your configuration and nothing happens.
 You can wait then for a minute, or trigger this task by hand.|